steph-xue/digital-business-card/README.md

 </h1>

 <h4 align="center">
-  A web application that works as a personal digital business card with direct links to professional contact points.
+  A web application that functions as a personal digital business card with direct links to my professional contact points.
 </h4>

 <p align="center">